|Photo Credit: How To Be Single / Warner Bros Pictures|

 How To Be Single is more funny than romantic, and the credit goes to its leading ladies.

 Johnson had a tremendous breakthrough last year 50 Shades of Grey, and she's steadily establishing herself as a versatile and natural talent.
 So many women have been in Alice's shoes - single and going through all the wrong relationships to figure out what she really wants?
 She really gives a nice protagonist to relate to and root for.
-On top of that, Johnson is endearing and has a natural quiet nature, which organically bounces off of Wilsons' wild ways.
+On top of that, Johnson has a natural quiet nature which organically bounces off Wilson's wild ways.

 Speaking of which, the surrounding cast lends a nice camaraderie.
 Wilson, whose built up an impressive persona as a genuinely funny and blunt best friend, gives the most eccentric performance.
 It's always funny to see her take physical comedy to new heights without it being over-the-top or see her on-screen personality become too annoying.
 Also, Mann has become a veteran of this genre, making well-rounded characters in the midst of modern-day mayhem of man-boy husbands/boyfriends.
 Here it's nice to see her as a single lady wanting a different future for herself with kids that may or may not be without a man.
 The women in the film are first independent, and second seeking a substantial relationship.
 Though I'd say Wilson provides most of the laugh-out-loud, everyone lends to the film's upbeat nature.

 "If Tom texts you wait four hours to respond.As much as I liked How To Be Single for the cast and overall message, it's hard for me to wholeheartedly recommend.
 My only qualm is that at face-value the title doesn't fit the story.
 Alice's relationship going in all the wrong directions takes too much of the running time.

 And if you use an emoji I will tit-punch you."